quay/enhancements/enhancements/proxy-cache.md

 * In the first phase, configuring a cache proxy organization, caching upstreaming images, and quota management on cached repositories is the target.
   Other goals will be implemented subsequently based on the work of this proposal.
-* Cached images are read-only, which means that images cannot be pushed into Proxy Cache Organization.
+* ~~Cached images are read-only, which means that images cannot be pushed into Proxy Cache Organization.~~ This is not part of the tech preview - proxy orgs can still receive pushes.

 ## Design Details